David-S15/Sera-Growth-Analysis/README.md

 ## Objective

-As a Growth Analyst at Sera Ltd, a SaaS company providing financial investment data, analyze subscription payment data (2022-2023) to understand sales trends, customer retention, and whether more transactions boost subscription likelihood.
+This project, completed as a Growth Analyst at Sera Ltd (a SaaS provider of financial investment data), focused on analyzing subscription payment data from 2022 to 2023.
+The goal was to understand sales trends, customer retention, and how transaction frequency affects subscription likelihood.

 ## Tools

-- Microsoft Excel (for dashboards and charts)
+- Microsoft Excel – For building dashboards, creating Pivot Tables, and visualizing trends.
-- SQL (for data views)
+- PostgreSQL – To clean, transform, and analyze large datasets using SQL.
-- GitHub (for version control)
+- GitHub – For version control and collaboration.

 ## Technique

-- Transformed transaction_date (text to timestamp) and card_type (consolidated payment processors) using SQL.
+- Transformed transaction_date (text to timestamp) and standardized card_type using PostgreSQL.

-- Created a sales view for analysis.
+- Created a cleaned, sales-focused dataset for deeper analysis.

-- Built an Excel dashboard with Pivot Tables, filters, and charts for deliverables.
+- Built an interactive Excel dashboard with Pivot Tables, slicers, and charts to explore user behavior and key trends.s for deliverables.

 ## Data Transformation